 At EMERGENCY DENTIST BEAVERTON , we have found that by taking care of your teeth and planning for routine visits, you can prevent many common oral health problems like cavities, tooth infections, and gum disease.

 How often should I visit the dentist?

 Many of our patients ask how frequently they should visit our office for routine dental care.
 This is an understandable question because most people associate going to the doctor or dentist with visits to stop discomfort or a perceived health issue.
 Visiting the dentist is a little different.
 We want to see you when you aren’t experiencing any problems so that we can keep it that way.
-Typically, when plaque and bacteria forms on the teeth, you won’t see an immediate problem but if it is left there, you can develop cavities and gum disease.
+Typically, when plaque and bacteria form on the teeth, you won’t see an immediate problem but if it is left there, you can develop cavities and gum disease.
 Even small cavities won’t always cause immediate discomfort, making it difficult to judge the condition of your mouth at home.
 This is why you should visit our office twice a year.